DarkGhostHunter/RutUtils/README.md

 #### Creating a valid Rut

 Let's say your user is issuing a RUT in your application, and you need to validate it before proceeding.
-You can easily create a RUT or return something else with the `makeOr()`, which accepts a value or callable when the RUT is malformed or invalid.
+You can easily create a RUT or return something else with the `makeOr()`, which accepts a value or callable that will be returned when the RUT is malformed or invalid.

 ```php
 <?php